EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * TYPE = 0
 * ERR_MSG - text string containing the diagnostic payload, defined in the same way as in Section 5.5.2 of {{RFC7252}}
-* SUITES_V - cipher suites from CIPHER_SUITEs_U or the EDHOC cipher suites registry that V supports.
-Note that CIPHER_SUITEs_V contains the values from the EDHOC cipher suites registry and not indexes.
+* SUITES_V - cipher suites from SUITEs_U or the EDHOC cipher suites registry that V supports.
+Note that SUITEs_V contains the values from the EDHOC cipher suites registry and not indexes.

-### Example Use of EDHOC Error Message with CIPHER_SUITEs_V
+### Example Use of EDHOC Error Message with SUITES_V

-Assuming that Party U supports the five cipher suites \{0,1,2,3,4\} in decreasing order of preference, Figures {{fig-error1}}{: format="counter"} and {{fig-error2}}{: format="counter"} show examples of how Party U can truncate CIPHER_SUITEs_U and how CIPHER_SUITEs_V is used by Party V to give Party U information about the cipher suites that Party V supports.
+Assuming that Party U supports the five cipher suites \{0,1,2,3,4\} in decreasing order of preference, Figures {{fig-error1}}{: format="counter"} and {{fig-error2}}{: format="counter"} show examples of how Party U can truncate SUITES_U and how SUITES_V is used by Party V to give Party U information about the cipher suites that Party V supports.
 In {{fig-error1}}, Party V supports cipher suite 1 but not cipher suite 0.

 ~~~~~~~~~~~
 Party U                                                       Party V